 Les Ballets De Monte Carlo

 A native Philadelphian, Zane Booker began his dance training at the age of seven with the Philadelphia School of Dance Arts under the direction of Joan Myers Brown.
-By age fourteen he was selected by Ms. Brown to perform with Philadanco.
-He went on to become one of the Company’s principal artists dancing roles created by Talley Beatty, Louis Johnson and Gene Hill Sagan.
+By age 14, he was selected by Ms. Brown to perform with Philadanco.
+He went on to become one of the company’s principal artists, dancing roles created by Talley Beatty, Louis Johnson, and Gene Hill Sagan.
 Zane went on to pursue a degree at the North Carolina School of the Arts.
-Encouraged by his teachers to continue his training at the School of American Ballet, Zane moved to New York, auditioned and was accepted into the SAB.
-Once there, he was invited by Mikhail Baryshnikov to augment his studies at the American Ballet Theater.
+Encouraged by his teachers to continue his training at the School of American Ballet, Zane moved to New York, auditioned, and was accepted into SAB.
+Once there, he was invited by Mikhail Baryshnikov to augment his studies at the American Ballet Theatre.
 Zane maintained a rigorous training schedule at both institutions for two years.

 During a trip to Holland with the School of American Ballet to perform on a joint program with the Vagonava School, Zane auditioned for the Netherlands Dance Theater.
-He was quickly accepted into the company and spent the next six years dancing under the direction of Jiri Kylian.
-As a soloist he danced roles created by Kylian, Nacho Duato, William Forsythe, Mats Ek and Ohad Nahrin.
-In 1996 Zane accepted an offer to join Les Ballets De Monte Carlo under the direction of Jean Christophe Maillot.
-During his tenure there he was featured in ballets created by John Alleyne, Ted Brandsen and Jean Christophe Maillot.
+He was quickly accepted into the company and spent the next six years dancing under the direction of Jiří Kylián.
+As a soloist, he danced roles created by Kylian, Nacho Duato, William Forsythe, Mats Ek, and Ohad Naharin.
+In 1996, Zane accepted an offer to join Les Ballets De Monte Carlo under the direction of Jean Christophe Maillot.
+During his tenure there he was featured in ballets created by John Alleyne, Ted Brandsen, and Jean Christophe Maillot.